openshift/origin-server/routing-daemon/README.md

 module for an routing implementing the LBaaS REST API, and a module that configures nginx as a reverse proxy are included in this repository.
-Edit `/etc/openshift/routing-daemon.conf` to set the `LOAD_BALANCER` setting to "f5", "lbaas", or "nginx" and then following the appropriate module-specific configuration described below.
+Edit `/etc/openshift/routing-daemon.conf` to set the `LOAD_BALANCER` setting to "f5", "lbaas", or "nginx", and then follow the appropriate module-specific configuration described below.

 Internally, the routing daemon logic is divided into controllers, which